rhydlewis/rhydlewis.net/_posts/2020-08-19-8-reasons-why-slack.markdown

 - talk
 ---

 I gave a talk about the benefits of Slack at a [Sullivan & Stanley](https://www.sullivanstanley.com) internal event in July.
-Here's a blogified version of the talk - enjoy!
+Here's a blogified version - enjoy!
 <!--more-->

 ## Synopsis